LucaGuffanti/Matrix-Operation/README.md

-# Matrix-Operation
+# What's happening?
-Just a library with some operations for matrices.
+Not a lot actually, this is just a library with some operations for matrices.